EDUC: EARLY CHILDHOOD (ECHD)

 ECHD 375 - PRACTICUM: INFANT, TODDLER, AND PRESCHOOL

 Supervised observation and teaching in infant, toddler, and preschool settings.
-Students design and implement curriculum plans, assess progress of individual children and the group, and demonstrate understanding of the role of family and community in child''s education.
+Students design and implement curriculum plans, assess progress of individual children and the group, and demonstrate understanding of the role of family and community in child's education.
 Weekly seminar discussions focus on educational setting, teaching strategies, and individual problems.

 Credits: 6

-Course Notes: Written advisor consent required.
+Course Notes: Written advisor consent required., All required coursework completed.

 ECHD 376 - TEACHER RESIDENCY 1